Relacibo/hyprmcsr/docs/usage.md

 - You can restart Minecraft yourself, if it crashes via PrismLauncher (GUI or CLI).
 - All post-launch actions (window handling, audio, etc.) are now handled by `instance_wrapper.sh` after Minecraft starts.

+> **Important:**
+> Do **not** press any keys or mouse buttons while input-remapper is applying or removing remaps!
+> Otherwise, unexpected errors or malfunctions with your input devices may occur.

 ## Remove keybinds and stop input remapper

 ```bash